6.2 Portfolio Constraints

 Portfolio managers typically want to avoid exposure to the market, which means that they want the portfolio orthogonal to the “beta”: \[\bm{\beta}^\T\w = \bm{0},\] which is linear and, hence, convex.

-When shorting is allowed, one may want to balance the long and short positions in what is called dollar-neutral position: \[\bm{1}^\T\w = \bm{0}.\]
+When shorting is allowed, one may want to balance the long and short positions in what is called a dollar-neutral position: \[\bm{1}^\T\w = \bm{0}.\]

 In practice, the dollar-neutral constraint should be used in conjunction with some leverage constraint.
 Some academic papers and capital asset pricing models assume, in effect, that one can sell a security short without limit and use the proceeds to buy securities long.
 This is a mathematically convenient assumption for hypothetical models of the economy, but it is unrealistic (Jacobs et al., 2005).

-6.2.8 Diversification constraint
+6.2.8 Diversification Constraint

-Some portfolio designs tend to concentrate the allocation in few assets.
+Some portfolio designs tend to concentrate the allocation in a few assets.
 The quantity \(\|\w\|_2^2=\w^\T\w =\sum_{i=1}^N w_i^2\) can be used as a diversification measure (DeMiguel, Garlappi, Nogales, et al., 2009; Goetzmann and Kumar, 2008).
 In fact, the quantity \(\|\w\|_2^2\) is the Herfindahl index of the weights of the portfolio.
 A lower value is indicative of a higher level of diversification; it is lower-bounded by \(1/N\) and upper-bounded by \(1\).
 Therefore, one can promote diversification with the constraint: \[\|\w\|_2^2\leq D,\] where \(1/N \leq D<1\).
 This constraint is convex because norms are convex functions (see Appendix A).

-6.2.9 Leverage constraint
+6.2.9 Leverage Constraint

 Regulations in countries typically limit the amount that can be borrowed for long and short positions.
-For example, in the U.S., the Federal Reserve System (FRS) established the Regulation T (Reg T) that limits the borrowing to be no greater than 50% of the securities purchase price.
+For example, in the U.S., the Federal Reserve System established Regulation T (Reg T) that limits the borrowing to be no greater than 50% of the securities purchase price.
 The 50% requirement is called the initial margin, but certain brokers may have stricter requirements.

-The total amount of long and short positions can be measured with the \(\ell_1\)-norm \(\|\w\|_1=\sum_{i=1}^N |w_i|\) and the leverage constraint can be mathematically written as \[\|\w\|_1\leq 2,\] where the factor of 2 indicates that 50% is being borrowed.
+The total amount of long and short positions can be measured with the \(\ell_1\)-norm \(\|\w\|_1=\sum_{i=1}^N |w_i|\) and the leverage constraint can be written mathematically as \[\|\w\|_1\leq 2,\] where the factor of 2 indicates that 50% is being borrowed.

-6.2.10 Margin requirements
+6.2.10 Margin Requirements

 The capital budget constraint \(\bm{1}^\T\w \leq 1\) cannot be used in isolation when borrowing is involved since it would imply that an investor can use all the cash from short-selling to buy stocks, which is not the case in real life (Jacobs et al., 2005).